-In the UK, far fewer women than men play sport regularly.
-This is despite the fact that 75 % of women say they want to be more active.
+In the UK, far fewer women than men play sport regularly, even though 75% of women say they want to be more active.

-Visit thisgirlcan.co.uk to find out more.
-It doesn’t matter what your abilities are or how you look, there is a sport out there for everyone and the benefits it could bring to your physical and mental health could be significant!
+It does not matter what your abilities are or how you look, there is a sport out there for everyone and the benefits it could bring to your physical and mental health could be significant!

 Recommendations for activity for women